hubertursua/ph-locations/README.md

 * [Provinces](https://psa.gov.ph/classification/psgc/?q=psgc/provinces)
 * Cities (e.g.  [Camarines Sur](https://psa.gov.ph/classification/psgc/?q=psgc/citimuni/051700000))

-_Notes regarding NCR:_

-PSGC does not assign NCR cities and municipalities under a province.
-Instead, they are classified under districts.
-Because of this, an unofficial pseudo-province called "Metro Manila" (code 130100000) was added and all cities and provinces of NCR are listed under this.
+### Data Changes

+1. Metro Manila is not officially a province but it has been added in ISO3166 and PSGC data sets.
+2. Some cities and municipalities (e.g. Cotabato, Isabela City, and all Metro Manila cities & municipalities) also had their provinces forcefully set.
+This ensures all have provinces mapped.

 ## Automatic Checking